Although work life dominates the waking hours of most adults, remarkably little

 The preceding section contained information

-about how adult ADD impacts workplace functioning.
+about how adult ADHD impacts workplace functioning.
 Write

 three case study examples regarding how you might use the content of this section